codeagon/badGui/README.md

 For titles of the window, they go after the "data" array.
 For example, ```gui.parse([text: `Hi this is some text`], `hi this is a title for some text)` ```

 ### Examples
-An example mod is the [new and updated GUICI.](https://github.com/codeagon/GUI-Controller), however it's only been updated to use the direct GPK command rather than QoL commands.
+An example mod is the [new and updated GUICI.](https://github.com/codeagon/GUI-Controller) which makes use of several new features.

 Additionally heres a few example cases for syntax
 - **Pipes/Chaining**: